Industrial Hemp (iHemp)

 • Import and export restrictions remain in place.

-These changes are expected to generate a net present value benefit of $41 million over the next 20 years.
+These changes are expected to generate a net present value benefit of up to $7.76 million over the next 10 years.
 They also enable the utilisation of the whole plant, subject to conditions, creating opportunities for increased income.

 Analysis commissioned by the Ministry for Primary Industries estimated that, even under current regulatory settings, the sector could grow to approximately $30 million by 2030 – highlighting the sector’s untapped potential.